 The day-of coordinator directs the rehearsals, makes sure everything runs to the timeline and coordinates the day’s events.
 They can act as a liaison with your vendors, venue and wedding party and double-check all details and contracts.
 “Since you are busy being the bride, your coordinator can be at the venue setting up and confirming all deliveries have arrived on time, and going over each and every detail so that everything is perfect,“ says Eaves.

 4. To help with preparations and plans

 Although the coordinator is hired for the day, you still need to meet with them beforehand to discuss details, responsibilities and their contract.
 It is also expected that a lot of the planning is already done beforehand, as the coordinator carries out plans based on the bride’s preparations.
-“There are usually 2-3 meetings prior to the wedding to finalize all the details and discuss any last minute changes,” says Eaves.
-“Coordinators can also help with last minute style and décor ideas as well as any wedding day back up plans.”
+“There are usually two or three meetings prior to the wedding to finalize all the details and discuss any last minute changes,” says Eaves.
+“Coordinators can also help with last minute style and décor ideas as well as any wedding day back-up plans.”